jeffcsauer/MPLS_PoliceAnalysis_Replication/README.md

 DATASETS

-- Police_Stop_Data.csv: raw police stop data downloaded from the Minneapolis Open Data portal downloaded in Spring 2021.
+- `Police_Stop_Data.csv`: raw police stop data downloaded from the Minneapolis Open Data portal downloaded in Spring 2021.
 Link to original dataset: https://opendata.minneapolismn.gov/datasets/police-stop-data/explore?showTable=true
 This dataset is processed in 1_GEO_DATA_PREP.R

-- HennepinCountyInt2017through2019Counts.gpkg: processed geospatial dataset that provides counts of police-citizen interactions at the Census Tract level from 2017 through 2019.
+- `HennepinCountyInt2017through2019Counts.gpkg`: processed geospatial dataset that provides counts of police-citizen interactions at the Census Tract level from 2017 through 2019.
 This data is created in 1_GEO_DATA_PREP.R and visualized in 2_GEO_RATE_VIZ.R

-- MplsCleanedThrough2021.csv: a cleaned version of the raw police stop data that is used for regression modeling.
+- `MplsCleanedThrough2021.csv`: a cleaned version of the raw police stop data that is used for regression modeling.
 This is used in GEE_Full_Analysis.R

 ANALYSIS SCRIPTS

-- 1_GEO_DATA_PREP.R: R script that intakes and processes the raw police stop data.
+- `1_GEO_DATA_PREP.R`: R script that intakes and processes the raw police stop data.
 Provides tabular counts found in the manuscript.
-- 2_GEO_RATE_VIZ.R: R script that intakes the .gpkg dataset to produce the spatio-temporal visualizations found in the manuscript.
+- `2_GEO_RATE_VIZ.R`: R script that intakes the .gpkg dataset to produce the spatio-temporal visualizations found in the manuscript.
-- 3_TEMPORAL_VIZ.R: R script that intakes MplsCleanedThrough2021.csv to produce the temporal visualization of police stops found in the manuscript.
+- `3_TEMPORAL_VIZ.R`: R script that intakes MplsCleanedThrough2021.csv to produce the temporal visualization of police stops found in the manuscript.
-- GEE_Full_Analysis.R: R script that intakes MplsCleanedThrough2021.csv to produce the regression results found in the manuscript.
+- `4_GEE_Full_Analysis.R`: R script that intakes MplsCleanedThrough2021.csv to produce the regression results found in the manuscript.

 # Author team and contact information